 - Be in a full-time relevant role, where the contract of employment must meet the duration of the apprenticeship

-- Or an Apprenticeship in a similar subject (this must be at least the level below the planned programme)
+- Have A-Levels in ICT/Computing/STEM, orhave an Apprenticeship in a similar subject (this must be at least the level below the planned programme), OR

-- Or a level 3 qualification in ICT or Maths
+- Have a level 3 qualification in ICT or Maths, OR

-- Or a BTEC Extended Diploma in IT (180 credits)
+- Have a BTEC Extended Diploma in IT (180 credits)